 1. Occupied spaces with the following characteristics:

-1.1. complying with IECC C403.7.6;
+1.1. complies with IECC C403.7.6;

-1.2. served by equipment less than 5000 cfm;
+1.2. served by equipment less than 5,000 cfm;

-1.3. with an average occupant load 15 people or more per 1000 square feet (93 m2) of floor area (as established in International Mechanical Code Table 403.3.1.1);
+1.3. has an average occupant load 15 people or more per 1,000 square feet (93 m2) of floor area (as established in International Mechanical Code Table 403.3.1.1);

-1.4. that include demand control ventilation configured to reduce outdoor air by at least 50 percent below design minimum ventilation rates when the actual occupancy of the space served by the system is less than the design occupancy; and
+1.4. includes demand control ventilation configured to reduce outdoor air by at least 50 percent below design minimum ventilation rates when the actual occupancy of the space served by the system is less than the design occupancy; and

-1.5. smaller than 650 square feet.
+1.5. is smaller than 650 square feet.

 2. Systems installed for the sole purpose of providing makeup air for systems exhausting toxic, flammable, paint or corrosive fumes or dust, dryer exhaust or commercial kitchen hoods used for collecting and removing grease vapors and smoke.